diannejardinez/machine-learning-challenge/README.md

 **Background**:

 Kepler Space Observatory had verified 1284 new exoplanets as of May 2016.
 As of October 2017 there are over 3000 confirmed exoplanets total.
-The raw dataset `exoplanet_data` is a cumulative record of all observed Kepler "objects of interest" — basically, all of the approximately 10,000 exoplanet candidates Kepler has taken observations on [Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)
+The raw dataset `exoplanet_data.csv` is a cumulative record of all observed Kepler "objects of interest" — basically, all of the approximately 10,000 exoplanet candidates Kepler has taken observations on [Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)